-- the size of the Company's holding of voting rights relative to the size and dispersion of holdings of the other vote holders: - potential voting rights held by the Company, other vote holders or other parties; - rights arising from other contractual arrangements; and - any additional facts and circumstances that indicate that the Company has, or does not have, the current ability to direct the relevant activities at the time that decisions need to be made, including voting patterns at previous shareholders' meetings.
+- the size of the Company's holding of voting rights relative to the size and dispersion of holdings of the other vote holders; - potential voting rights held by the Company, other vote holders or other parties; - rights arising from other contractual arrangements; and - any additional facts and circumstances that indicate that the Company has, or does not have, the current ability to direct the relevant activities at the time that decisions need to be made, including voting patterns at previous shareholders' meetings.

 Consolidation of a subsidiary begins when the Company obtains control over the subsidiary and ceases when the Company loses control of the subsidiary.
-Specifically, income and expenses of a subsidiary acquired or disposed of during the year are included in the consolidated income statement and consolidated statement of comprehensive income from the date the Company gains control until the date when the Company ceases to control the subsidiary.
+Specifically, income and expenses of a subsidiary acquired or disposed of during the year are included in the condensed consolidated statement of profit or loss from the date the Company gains control until the date when the Company ceases to control the subsidiary.